List of The Quintessential Quintuplets characters: Main characters

 The youngest quintuplet sister who has an expressive ahoge, long hair with two twirling "streams" and two stars beside her eyes.
 She has a two-faced personality.
 She is always friendly with acquaintances and classmates but Futaro's presence immediately puts her in attack mode due to his past insults.
 Ever since she was little, she was close to her mother, Rena.
 After her death, she decided to cope with her loss by trying to replace Rena as the mother-figure of the quintuplets, with little successes.
-This makes her act properly towards others and is strict with her sisters at times, taking her mother's advice seriously, whether it is about how they should act with each other or how they should be careful when picking their romantic partner.
+This makes her act properly towards others and is stern with her sisters at times, taking her mother's advice seriously, whether it is about how they should act with each other or how they should be careful when picking their romantic partner.
 After thinking about what to do with her career path, she decides to follow her mother's footsteps and become a teacher, despite her low grades.
 During one point of the series, she dresses as the girl from the photo, nicknaming herself "Rena" (after her mother), and meeting with Futaro in the present to sever ties with him and forcing him to move on from their promise.
 Later (after the reveal that "Rena"/Itsuki was not the girl from the photo) it's revealed that she was asked by Yotsuba (the girl from the photo) to perform this task, as she herself isn't good with disguises and doesn't want her identity revealed to Futaro and felt their promise was holding him back from enjoying his school life like a normal student.
 However, later in the series, Itsuki felt she could not keep the secret hidden much longer as she thought of it as unfair to both Yotsuba and Futaro and decided to dress as "Rena" on her own once again to make Futaro remember who he met, only for her advances to be rejected by him, who had since figured out the girl of the photo was one of the quintuplets, though not exactly which one, and he was sick of playing along with their tricks.
 After Futaro makes his choice, Itsuki goes under a brief period of self-doubt, unable to congratulate him on his decision and realizes her hidden feelings for him.
-However, after overhearing Yotsuba and Nino's discussion, she decides to let go of those feelings by realizing that "a fruitless love can also be beautiful", deciding to treasure her memories with Futaro instead.
+However, after overhearing Yotsuba and Nino's discussion, she decides to let go of those feelings by realizing that a fruitless love can also be beautiful, deciding to treasure her memories with Futaro instead.
 Five years later, she becomes a teacher.